CPNE and Me: Rhonda Adams

 Adams’s path to passing the CPNE was not easy.
 She originally enrolled with Excelsior in fall 2013 and after completing the necessary courses, she took and passed the Focused Clinical Competencies Assessment, and then went on to take the CPNE.
 “I went on to take my CPNE thinking, ‘oh I’m an LPN I’ve done all sorts of things, I got this,’ and I didn’t,” she says.
 She adds there was no one to blame but herself and since she did not want to let down her kids, her mom, or herself again, she was determined to try her hardest to pass the next time around.

-Adams’s greatest asset when studying for the CPNE were the videos posted in the study guide.
-“I imitated those [Excelsior] staff members who were doing demonstrations for the med stations, and the IV lab, and the wound, and the different stations of care, to a science…it came natural to know what to do and when to do it,” she says.
+Adams’s greatest asset when studying for the CPNE was the videos posted in the study guide.
+“I imitated those [Excelsior] staff members who were doing demonstrations for the med stations, and the IV lab, and the wound, and the different stations of care, to a science…it came naturally to know what to do and when to do it,” she says.
 She adds Excelsior’s instructors—or “facilitators of learning,” as she likes to refer to them—always encouraged her and she became friends with many other students.
-She says she found strength in her family and those friends to keep going, because with distance learning, it was challenging.
+She says she found strength in her family and those friends to keep going because with distance learning, it was challenging.

 “I had to apply myself, I lost friends, failed relationships because I had to give it my all, and I refuse to be a loser,” says Adams referring to the demands of balancing her studying with her personal life.
 She also says that even though she made friends with fellow students, she took the reins when it came to her studying.
 She explains, “I started taking advantage of the phone conferences, scheduling them every week, and I started practicing the care plans.
 I took control of my own destiny; I didn’t wait for someone else…and because of that, it made me that strong independent confident nurse.”